 The output Control3 is the System Mode for the car.
-There are two membership functions no\lane\change and lane\change.
+There are two membership functions no_lane_change and lane_change.
 The membership functions are shown in the FIS Editor below.
-The membership function for no\lane\change is zmf, so when the fuzzy logic rules determine that the car should not change lanes, control3 will have a value of 0.
-The membership function for lane\change is sigmf, so when the fuzzy logic rules determine that the car should change lanes, control3 will have a value of 1.
+The membership function for no_lane_change is zmf, so when the fuzzy logic rules determine that the car should not change lanes, control3 will have a value of 0.
+The membership function for lane_change is signf, so when the fuzzy logic rules determine that the car should not change lanes, control3 will have a value of 0.
+The membership function for lane_change is signf, so when the fuzzy logic rules determine that the car should change lanes, control3 will have a value of 1.